dward2/BME547/Resources/Git/git_concepts.md

 a repository.
 Then, a second file `file2.txt` is created, added, and committed to the repository.

-When we type `git status`, we see that all files have been added and commited.
+When we type `git status`, we see that all files have been added and committed.
 ```
 $ git status
 On branch master